alexlobera/leanjs_OLD_NX/src/pages/blog/server-side-rendering-ssr-made-easy-react.md

 ### Libraries over frameworks <a name="libaries-over-frameworks"></a>

 I prefer to stay at the level of abstraction of the library.
 It gives me the opportunity to understand more concrete cases that I can use effectively and optimize.
-Also being at the level of abstraction of the library makes it easier to adapt to change, which I think it's very important in the hectic tech industry.
+Also being at the level of abstraction of the library makes it easier to adapt to change, which I think is very important in the hectic tech industry.

-There are more libraries than frameworks, and libraries don't have consistent documentation across them.
-I think being at the level of abstraction of the library requires more dedication, and maybe not everyone has the motivation to it.
+There are more libraries than frameworks, and libraries don't always have consistent documentation.
+I think being at the level of abstraction of the library requires more dedication, and maybe not everyone has the motivation for it.
 Therefore, it might be a personal decision.

 Another important factor to consider is your & your team's experience and knowledge.
 Maybe it doesn't work for you to use the right libraries for the right problem if your team doesn't have enough time to master the libraries.
-I'm biased, but in such case, I'd empower the team with high-quality intensive training such us ours :)
+I'm biased, but in such cases, I'd help empower the team with a high-quality intensive training such us ours :)

 ## Conclusion <a name="conclusion"></a>